 Babies begin life by using their peripheral vision, and as they develop, their central macular vision kicks in.
 In children with autism, the central vision can be extremely slow to kick in, hence they use their peripheral vision.
-Therefore, when an autistic child appears to look elsewhere instead of looking directly at you, it’s because their central vision hasn’t developed properly yet and they are using their peripheral vision.
-That’s also why it is hard to teach an autistic child in a room with distracting or moving objects in the environment.
+Therefore, when a child with autism appears to look elsewhere instead of looking directly at you, it’s because their central vision hasn’t developed properly yet and they are using their peripheral vision.
+That’s also why it is hard to teach a child with autism in a room with distracting or moving objects in the environment.

 Poor integration of central and peripheral vision can lead to difficulties in processing and integrating visual information.
 Motor, cognitive, speech, and perceptual abilities can also be affected when visual processing is interrupted.

-Testing vision in autistic patients will vary depending on the individual levels of emotional and physical development.
+Testing vision in patients with autism will vary depending on the individual levels of emotional and physical development.
 Optometrists not only determine the refraction and eye health but also observe the individual’s postural adaptations and visual behaviours—for example, how they sit, walk, stand, catch and throw a ball.